 The above conditions, along with other factors, indicate the existence of material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
-The Company's unaudited condensed consolidated interim financial statements as at and for the three and nine months ended September 30, 2024 do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern, and any such adjustments may be material.
-Shareholders and investors should carefully consider these risks and uncertainties when evaluating the Company's prospects and financial performance.
+These audited consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern, and any such adjustments may be material.